 5) Next Button - This will allow you to move on to the next step after completing all of the fields

-1) Search - You can search for a specific map field instead of scrolling through the list.
-In this search box, type the first few letters of the field you're looking for and the list of fields will be filtered to only the fields that match what you type
+1) Search - A field where Users can search for a specific map field.
+In this search box, type the first few letters of the desired field, and the list of fields will be filtered to only the fields that match the entry

-2) Save Mapping Button - You can save a mapping that you typically use and then select it on future imports so you don't have to re-map each time.
-Pressing this button will open a window where you can specify a name for this mapping and the press 'Save'
+2) Save Mapping Button - This will save a mapping that is typically used, which can be selected on future imports without the need to re-map each time.
+Pressing this button will open a window where the name for this mapping can be entered and saved

-3) Choose a Saved Mapping Box - This allows you to select from a past saved mapping
+3) Choose a Saved Mapping Box - This allows a past saved mapping to be selected

-4) Next Button - This will allow you to move on to the next step after completing all of the fields
+4) Next Button - This will move to the next step after all of the fields are completed

-In this step, the User presses the 'Import' button and receives an alert depending on the outcome of the import: Successful, Partially Successful, or Failed.
+In this tab, the User clicks the 'Import' button and receives an alert depending on the status of the import: Successful, Partially Successful, or Failed.

 If successful, a message will popup to alert the User that the 'File Imported Successfully' along with hyperlinks to the files just imported / updated.
 To review the information imported, click the blue hyperlink text to open the created records in new tabs.